Updated on 25th March 2026 | 10:20 am | #CATExamPattern2026

 +3 for every right answer -1 for every wrong answer TITA has no negative marking |

-The CAT Exam is held as a Computer Based Test (CBT) with a duration of 2 hours.
-Each section has an individual time limit of 40 minutes each.
-Given below is the tentative breakup of the section-wise exam pattern.
+The CAT Exam is held as a computer-based test (CBT) with a duration of 2 hours.
+Each section has an individual time limit of 40 minutes.
+The expected CAT 2026 Exam Pattern and question distribution is given below:

 No of questions |